Jaden-Bussard/Jaden-Bussard/README.md

 - 👀 I’m interested in how to create firewalls for large scale companies
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on large scale projects
-- 📫 How to reach me: email me at cooljbuzz@csumb.edu
+- 📫 How to reach me: email me at jbussard@csumb.edu

 <!---
 Jaden-Bussard/Jaden-Bussard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.